FXyz/FXyz/README.md

 The project is managed by gradle.
 To build, type

 	gradle assemble

+To deploy it to your local Maven repository, type:

 	gradle publishToMavenLocal

-To deploy it to your local Maven repository.

 ## Use of FXyz3D Core